futrx/futrx.github.io/_posts/2017-5-26-How-To-Control-Over-Thinking.md

 ---
 layout: post
-title: How to calm Down
+title: How to control Over-Thinking
 ---

 The most obvious way to improve yourself is through controlling yourself.
 Many a times during a day you will find yourself flown away in feelings and doing things you wouldn't even dream in your conscious state.
 But worry not we are here to train you to stop and reconsider your actions.
 And to help you control anger fear and much more.